-A few months after I sold my first horse, I was walking through the pasture and found a shoe he’d lost sometime in the preceding year.
-Although it would be a nice keepsake and something I could use to create an equestrian project with sentimental value, it was covered with layers of rust.
+A few months after I sold my first horse, I was walking through the pasture and found a shoe he’d lost sometime in the year before.
+Looking at it, I thought it would be a nice keepsake- and something I could use to create an equestrian project with sentimental value- it was covered with layers of rust.

-Thankfully I’d been experimenting all winter with using citric acid to clean rust off garden tools that I (oh-so-irresponsibly) tend to leave out in the elements.
-Turns out, the basic combination of citric acid, water, and time completely removes rust from metal.
-I was pretty thrilled, especially after trying to remove rust from tools with caustic chemicals like CLR and The Works without luck.
+I’d been experimenting all winter with using citric acid to clean rust off garden tools that I, in my easy distractability, tend to leave out in the elements.
+As it turns out, the basic combination of citric acid, water, and time completely removes rust from metal.
+I was pretty thrilled, especially after trying and mostly failing to remove rust from tools with caustic chemicals like CLR and The Works.
 A common ingredient in canning recipes, citric acid is an organic acid a little stronger than vinegar, depending on the concentration you mix it in.

 Supplies You’ll Need:

 A bucket or plastic container large enough to hold your rusted object(s)